| ORDER NOW: click here

 inner laugh that felt comfortable and whispered that

+everything would be all right.
 Then I had another cosmic chuckle.
 I

 realized that I was just handed the opening words for